wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/search-for-content-security-compliance-center/includes/7-search-delete-email-messages.md

 ### Step 1: Connect to the Security and Compliance PowerShell module

 Organizations must use the **Security and Compliance PowerShell** module to delete messages.
 Therefore, the first step for an organization is to connect to the Security and Compliance PowerShell module.
-For more information on connecting to this module, see [Connect to Security &amp; Compliance PowerShell](/powershell/exchange/connect-to-scc-powershell?azure-portal=true).
+For more information on connecting to this module, see [Connect to Security & Compliance PowerShell](/powershell/exchange/connect-to-scc-powershell?azure-portal=true).

 ### Step 2: Create a Content Search to find the message to delete